namad/Backbone.Application/README.md

 # Usage
 ## Setting up namespace
 Before you start, it might be good idea to define application namespace, where all parts will be defined.
+Let'd do the quick setup for our FormBuilder application.
 ```Javascript
 var FormBuilder = {
 	Controllers: {},